storj/docs/app/(docs)/node/payouts/page.md

 Always control your private keys to your wallet.
 {% /callout %}

-While it may be convenient to use an exchange address for your storage node payout, it's always safest to use an address for which you control the private keys.
-If you opt to use zkSync, you definitely want to use an address for which you control the private keys.
-Withdrawing your funds from zkSync is designed for use with wallets for which you control the private keys.
-If you use an address from an exchange or for which you otherwise don't have the private keys, you will be required to trigger an emergency withdrawal process, and this will be significantly more costly for you.
+While using an exchange address for payouts from your storage node can be convenient, it's always safer to use an address whose private keys you control.
+Please note that if you used zkSync, starting September 1, 2026, you will receive payouts to your Ethereum Level 1 address.
+Therefore, please ensure you are able to receive these funds to your exchange address or [update it](docId:65905400-c86d-40f3-a078-b476a522c4c5) as soon as possible.

+If you are a EU resident, you will be eligible to confirm the source address of funds due to MiCA changes, due to this mandatory requirement it's not possible for you to use the exchange address as your wallet address in the node's configuration at all, see the [relarted thread](https://forum.storj.io/t/getting-payed-to-kraken-address-with-mica/30295) on the forum.